MahaAlzoubah/Elite/README.md

 - *Email:* You can contact us at elite.github@gmail.com with private questions.

 We encourage you to use these channels for submitting comments, questions, and any other inquiries related to Elite.
 Your feedback is valuable to us!

+# Privacy & Policy
+Welcome to Elite, where we prioritize transparency and the protection of your privacy.
+While we've outlined the key points in this summary, please note that the comprehensive and legally-binding version of our privacy policy is available below.
+Residents of Bahrain can find specific details tailored to Bahrain legislation on our Bahrain Privacy Rights page.
+## Purpose and Commitment:
+At Elite, our commitment revolves around the responsible use of technology to elevate user experiences while safeguarding privacy.
+We adhere strictly to collecting, utilizing, and disclosing personally identifiable information solely for legitimate purposes.
+Non-Selling Policy:
+Elite upholds a firm stance against selling any personally identifiable information to third parties, in accordance with widely accepted definitions of the term.

+## Definition of Personally Identifiable Information:
+In the context of this policy, "personally identifiable information" encompasses any data that can identify or reasonably be linked to a named human subject.

+## Data Collection Methods:
+Elite employs three primary methods to gather relevant information about you, ensuring a transparent and secure approach to data collection.

+## Disclaimer:
+Before delving into the highlights, it's essential to acknowledge that these summaries are provided for clarity and understanding.
+For the comprehensive and legally-binding version of our privacy statement, please refer to the complete document accessible through the link below.

+## Bahrain Privacy Rights:
+Residents of Bahrain can delve into specific details aligned with Bahrain legislation on our dedicated Bahrain Privacy Rights page.
+Legal definitions are provided for your reference.

+## Contact Us:
+For any questions, concerns, or the need for further clarification, feel free to reach out to our privacy team at  <a href="mailto:privacy@elite.com">privacy@elite.com</a>.

+Thank you for choosing Elite, where your privacy matters.

 # Developer Guidelines